Jumperkables/jmprkbls_vr/README.md

 # Jumperkables's VR Project

 The VR project, be it dataset collection or otherwise, ran by Tom Winterbottom Currently using Epic Game's Unreal Engine for development practice etc..

+## Installing the Unreal Engine

+This may not be needed to appreciate this repo.
+But if you need the Unreal Engine, follow [these instructions](https://docs.unrealengine.com/en-US/Platforms/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/index.html)

+# Extra Things

 ## Steam games on VR compatible with Arch Linx